CDavidSV/Go-TCP-Chat/README.md

 # Go-TCP-Chat

 Go-TCP-Chat is a TCP-based chat application implemented in Golang.
-It supports multiple clients, chat rooms, and various commands for an interactive chatting experience.
+It supports multiple clients, chat rooms, and various commands.

 ## Features
 - **Chat Rooms**: Users can create and join chat rooms.